Superstar (Delaney and Bonnie song)

-"Superstar" is a 1969 song written by Bonnie Bramlett and Leon Russell, that has been a hit for many artists in different genres in the years since.
-The best-known versions are by the Carpenters in 1971, Luther Vandross in 1983, and Sonic Youth in 1994.
+"Superstar" is a 1969 song written by Bonnie Bramlett and Leon Russell that has been a hit for many artists in different genres in the years since.
+The best-known versions are by the Carpenters in 1971, Luther Vandross in 1983, and Sonic Youth (as a tribute to the Carpenters) in 1994.

 Original Delaney and Bonnie version

 Rita Coolidge came up with the song idea, based on observing the relationships of female groupies with rock stars in the late 1960s.

 In its first recorded incarnation, the song was called "Groupie (Superstar)", and was released in December 1969 as the B-side of the Delaney and Bonnie single "Comin' Home".
 Released by Atco Records in the United States and Atlantic Records in the rest of the world, the full credit on the single was "Delaney and Bonnie and Friends featuring Eric Clapton."

 "Comin' Home" reached number 84 on the US pop singles chart, although it achieved a peak of 16 on the UK Singles Chart.

 The original version of "Superstar" finally surfaced in 1972, when the album D&B Together was released, shortly before Delaney and Bonnie's marriage and collaboration ended.
 That version was also included as a bonus track on a 2006 reissue of the 1970 album, Eric Clapton.

 Bonnie Bramlett later rerecorded the song on her 2002 solo album, I'm Still the Same.
-Using just the "Superstar" title, she rendered it as a very slow, piano-based torch song.
+Using the better-known shortened "Superstar" title, she rendered it as a very slow, piano-based torch song.